SHARE

 French pharmacie paris

 The best French skincare can be bought on almost every street corner.
 Brands include Caudalie, Klorane, Nuxe, and AvĆØne.
-The staff is very knowledgeable at the pharmacies, explains your concerns (dryness/anti-aging, etc.), and can recommend specific products for your skin type.
+The staff is very knowledgeable at the pharmacies.
+They can explain your concerns (dryness/anti-aging, etc.) and recommend specific products for your skin type.

 Take A Cooking Class